-You have two years from the end of your accounting period to submit a research and development (R&D) tax credit claim for any qualifying expenditure that you’ve identified during that period.
+The research and development (R&D) tax credit claim time limit is two years from the end of your accounting period.
+Before this period ends you must submit an (R&D) tax credit claim for any qualifying expenditure that you’ve identified during that period.
 This is because R&D tax credits are a Corporation Tax relief and the deadline for amending your Corporation Tax return is typically 24 months after the end of your accounting period.

 Accounting periods are usually twelve months long.
-If, for example, if you file accounts to 31 March each year, you have until 31 March 2019 to make a claim for your accounting period ended 31 March 2017.
-Once you hit the deadline at midnight on 31 March 2019, you can no longer recoup the money you spent on qualifying activities between 1 April 2016 and 31 March 2017.
+If, for example, you file accounts on 31 March each year, you have until 31 March 2022 to make a claim for your accounting period ended 31 March 2020.
+Once you hit the R&D claim deadline at midnight on 31 March 2022, you can no longer recoup the money you spent on qualifying activities between 1 April 2019 and 31 March 2020.

 R&D tax credit timings for start-ups

 This may be different if you are a start-up in your first year of business.
 When you register your business with Companies House, your incorporation date is set at that nominated registration date.
 The first accounting period is set as twelve months from the end of that month.
 However, this may not be a convenient date going forward.

 Commonly, businesses will move their accounting year-end date to something more appropriate to their commercial seasons.
 Indeed, a large number of UK companies find it convenient to use 31 March as the end date for their business year so that it is the same as the tax or fiscal year.

 In your first year of business, your financial period may be anything from six to 18 months.
 This means that your first two accounting periods as a business (for which you are able to claim) may not be two (12-month) years.